 These sturdy, yet stylish boots have it all — support, traction, durability, and water resistance.
-The Oboz Sapphire Mid is a slightly lighter, less aggressive boot than the Oboz Bridger Mid.
-They are more versatile and lighter-weight, but still have the same attention to detail and durable design that is a theme among Oboz products.
+The Oboz Sapphire Mid is a lightweight model from Oboz.
+Their low overall weight and simple design make them a more moderate hiker, but these boots still have the same attention to detail and durable design that is a theme among Oboz products.
 Their women's specific shape means they are relatively low-volume, so wide-footed women beware.
 Also, the boots seemed to run a tad small, so getting a half size up is not a bad idea.

 Oboz Sapphire Mid Waterproof - Women's Review